Alexandria Virginia

 According to 2019 Census Bureau data, the median household income was $103,284 and median family income was $130,395.
 Additionally, 8.6% of the population of the population were below the poverty line.
 14.2% of those under the age of 18 and 3.1% of those 65 and older were living below the poverty line.

-In the 2021 American Community Survey, 65.4% of Alexandria residents aged 25 and older have attained a bachelor's degree or higher, compared with 41.8% statewide.
+According to 2022 American Community Survey 1-Year Estimates, 69.9% of Alexandria residents aged 25 and older have attained a bachelor's degree or higher, compared with 42.2% statewide.

-Federal agencies based in Alexandria include the National Credit Union Administration, the United States Patent and Trademark Office, National Science Foundation, Office of the Inspector General, U.S. Department of Defense, and the Food and Nutrition Service.
+Companies headquartered in Alexandria include Crooked Beat Records, Five Guys, the Institute for Defense Analyses (IDA), The Motley Fool, Oblon law firm, Pentagon Federal Credit Union (PenFed), Port City Brewing Company, Purple Strategies, ThinkFun, and VSE.
+Several federal agencies are based in Alexandria, including the National Credit Union Administration, United States Patent and Trademark Office, National Science Foundation, Office of the Inspector General, U.S. Department of Defense, and the Food and Nutrition Service.
+The Department of Defense Education Activity (DoDEA), the federal school system for military dependents, is headquartered in Alexandria.

-Alexandria is home to numerous trade associations, charities, and non-profit organizations including the national headquarters of groups such as Catholic Charities, Citizens for the Republic, Global Impact, Good360, Islamic Relief USA, United Way, Volunteers of America and the Salvation Army.
-Other organizations located in Alexandria include the American Counseling Association, the Human Resource Certification Institute, the Society for Human Resource Management, the National Society of Professional Engineers, the National Beer Wholesalers Association, National Industries for the Blind, American Physical Therapy Association and the International Centre for Missing & Exploited Children (ICMEC).
+Alexandria is home to many charities and non-profit organizations including the national headquarters of Catholic Charities, Citizens for the Republic, Global Impact, Good360, International Centre for Missing & Exploited Children, Islamic Relief USA, United Way, and Volunteers of America.
+Trade associations located in the city include the American Counseling Association, the Human Resource Certification Institute, the Society for Human Resource Management, the National Society of Professional Engineers, the National Beer Wholesalers Association, the American Society of Clinical Oncology, National Industries for the Blind, American Physical Therapy Association, the National Association of Convenience Stores, and the American International Automobile Dealers Association.
 Alexandria also has a Chamber of Commerce and other business associations including the West End Business Association, the Del Ray Business Association and the Old Town Business Association.

 13% of people that work in Alexandria live in the city, while 87% commute in, with 37% of those commuters being from Fairfax County.
 An additional 61,000 people commute out of Alexandria to work.
-35% commute to Washington, DC and 29% commute to Fairfax County.
-As of 2022, 2.4% of Alexandria residents are unemployed.
+35% commute to Washington, D.C., and 29% commute to Fairfax County.
+As of March 2024, 2.0% of Alexandria residents are unemployed.

 A popular Christmas time attraction in Alexandria is the Scottish Christmas Walk, which was established in 1969.
 The event, which involves a parade through the center of Old Town Alexandria, celebrates the city's Scottish heritage, and is the centerpiece of a yearly holiday festival.
 It serves as a fundraiser for social services in Alexandria.
 Other parades in Old Town celebrate Saint Patrick's Day and the birthday of George Washington.
-Other annual events include the Red Cross Waterfront Festival in June, the city's birthday celebration with fireworks show in July, various ethnic heritage days at Tavern Square, and "First Night Alexandria", which presents many family-friendly entertainments on New Year's Eve.
+Other annual events include the Red Cross Waterfront Festival in June, the city's birthday celebration with fireworks show in July, various ethnic heritage days at Tavern Square, and "First Night Alexandria" on New Year's Eve.

 These parades and other official events are typically led by Alexandria's town crier, who, often dressed in elaborately, by a tradition dating to the 18th century, in a red coat, breeches, black boots and a tricorne hat, welcomes participants.